ministryofjustice/payforlegalaid-openapi/README.md

 ## How to use this repository
 TBD - awaiting hosting implementation

+## Versioning
+On creation of a pull request, the `increment version` workflow will run, and automatically increment the patch version number by one.

+This is to support correct values for package deployment and tag creation.

 ## How to deploy a new version of payforlegalaid-openapi
 * Increment version number in pom.xml
 * Raise PR for review, requires two approvals